derjasper/TankenApp/README.md

 ## Buildig the app

-Before you can build the app you need to rename the file `TankenApp/api/apikeys_template.js` to `apikeys.js` and request all needed api keys.
+* **Obtain API keys**: Before you can build the app you need to rename the file `TankenApp/api/apikeys_template.js` to `apikeys.js` and request all needed api keys.
+* **Build**: Ubuntu Apps are now build using [clickable](http://clickable.bhdouglass.com/), the SDK won't work.
+Simply run `clickable` in teh projects folder to run the app on a phone or `clickable --desktop` for testing on the desktop.